 Next, execute the below command for installing the "update-manager-core. "

 ~$ sudo apt install update-manager-core -y

-It is needed for upgrading the system, and it is preinstalled in most of the systems.
+It is needed to upgrade the system, and it is preinstalled in most systems.

-Run the following command for viewing the location of the new 20.04 LTS version
+Run the following command to view the location of the new 20.04 LTS version.

 ~$ sudo do-release-upgrade

-In case you get the message "There is no development version of an LTS available," then use the above command via passing a parameter "-d" to see the latest LTS version.
+If you get the message "There is no development version of an LTS available," then use the above command to pass a parameter "-d" to see the latest LTS version.

 Run the below command for starting the upgrade procedure

 In the upgrade procedure, the system will ask you multiple times to type y for updating package repositories, but in some cases, type enter to confirm the Ubuntu upgrade kernel process.

 After the successful upgrading of the system, you will get the below message on your screen: